vtex-apps/organizations-challenge/docs/README.md

 + }
 ```

+### Site editor changes
+You should give list of permissions to `challenge-permission` block from site editor to allow or dis-allow relevent blocks.

+- Go to site editor in admin pannel
+- Find the relevent `challenge-permission` block
+- Click on that block then you will get a option to add permissions

-This component will check if the user has permission see the `allowed-content`, otherwise he will see the `disallowed-content`.
+Then this component will check if the user has permission to see the `allowed-content`, otherwise he will see the `disallowed-content`.

 ### Styles API